-Of course they can rely on experts, lawyers and financial advisers -- just as officials of public companies do.
+Of course they can -- just as officials of public companies do.
 That reliance, however, must be reasonable.
-You should also keep in mind the Commission's 1989 admonition that:
+You should also keep in mind the Commission's admonition in 1989 that:

 Because they are ultimately liable for the content of their disclosure, issuers should insist that any persons retained to assist in the preparation of their disclosure documents have a professional understanding of the disclosure requirements under federal securities laws.